 - Pairs a new, non-English-speaking worker with a seasoned employee.
 This helps the newcomer learn safety rules and language and promotes cultural understanding between the workers.

 - Having labels and material safety data sheets in a language that employees can understand.
 And, he reminds them that the fact that an employee appears to be able to speak English does not mean he or she can read and write it.

-- Offering ESL Classes (English as a Second Language) onsite at the company or let employees where to find within the community.
+- Offering online or onsite ESL Classes (English as a Second Language) onsite at the company or let employees where to find within the community.